Biden draws sharp contrast with Trump in presidential debut on world stage | Politics

 U.S. President Joe Biden on Friday drew a sharp contrast with the foreign policy of his much-derided predecessor, Donald Trump, and urged democracies to work together to challenge abuses by autocratic states such as China and Russia.
 In his first big appearance as president on the global stage, an online "virtual visit" to Europe, Biden sought to re-establish the United States as a multilateral team player after four years of divisive "America First" policies under Trump.

-Speaking to the Munich Security Conference, Biden drew a stark contrast with the more transactional foreign policy of Trump, who angered allies by breaking off global accords and threatening to end defense assistance unless they toed his line.
+Speaking to the Munich Security Conference, the Democratic president distanced himself from the more transactional foreign policy of Republican Trump, who angered allies by breaking off global accords and threatening to end defense assistance unless they toed his line.
 "I know the past few years have strained and tested our transatlantic relationship, but the United States is determined - determined - to re-engage with Europe, to consult with you, to earn back our position of trusted leadership," he said.

 Several years ago as a private citizen at the Munich Security Conference, Biden reassured participants rattled by the Trump presidency, telling them: "We will be back."
 On Friday, he told the virtual online audience: "America is back."
-The message of collaboration echoed his message during a private videoconference earlier on Friday with the leaders of the Group of Seven advanced economies, Britain, Canada, France, Germany, Italy and Japan, a senior administration official said.
+Biden's focus on collaboration echoed his message during a private videoconference earlier on Friday with the leaders of the Group of Seven advanced economies -- Britain, Canada, France, Germany, Italy and Japan, a senior administration official said.

-Biden plans to join G7 members for an in-person summit hosted by Britain this summer.
-U.S. partnerships had endured and grown through the years because they were "rooted in the richness of our shared democratic values," Biden said.
-"They're not transactional.
-They're not extractive.
-They're built on a vision of the future where every voice matters."
+Biden plans to join G7 members for an in-person summit hosted by Britain in June.
+His spokeswoman said he would not ask Russia to join the group, as had been proposed by Trump.
+U.S. partnerships had survived because they were "rooted in the richness of our shared democratic values," Biden said.
+"They’re not transactional.
+They’re not extractive.
+They’re built on a vision of the future where every voice matters."

-He said U.S. allies must stand firm against the challenges posed by China, Iran and Russia, saying Russia was seeking to weaken the transatlantic alliance and calling for unity to counter what he called China's abusive economic practices.
+He said U.S. allies must stand firm against the challenges posed by China, Iran and Russia.
 "The Kremlin attacks our democracies and weaponizes corruption to try to undermine our system of governance," he said. "(Russian President Vladimir) Putin seeks to weaken the European project and our NATO alliance.
 He wants to undermine our transatlantic unity and our resolve," Biden said.

 He took particular aim at China, the world's second largest economy, and its failure to abide by international standards, arguing that democracies must shape the rules to govern the advance of new technologies such as artificial intelligence.
 "We have to push back against the Chinese government's economic abuses and coercion that undercut the foundations of the international economic system," he said.